You already know what you want – so why is clarity still missing?

 What are the limitations of the GROW model?

 GROW assumes the person already has a defined goal and some knowledge of the domain.
 The GROW coaching model is less effective for exploratory situations where someone needs to identify their direction before setting targets.
-It requires honest self-assessment in the Reality stage – without genuine honesty, the options generated will address surface problems rather than root causes.
+GROW requires honest self-assessment in the Reality stage – without genuine honesty, the options generated will address surface problems rather than root causes.

 How long should a GROW coaching session take?